kickstarter/cfn-flow/README.md

 #### Opinions

-CloudFormation is a wonderful tool for provisioning AWS infrastructure.
-But it affords several opportunities to create unwieldy templates and brittle CloudFormation stacks.

-`cfn-flow` introduces a consist, convenient, workflow that encourages better template organization and deploy practice.
+`cfn-flow` introduces a consist, convenient workflow that encourages good template organization and deploy practices.

 1. *Optimize for happiness.* The workflow should be easy and enjoyable to use.
 2. *Optimize for onboarding.* The workflow should be simple to learn & understand.